pickten/StoryCraftJS/README.md

 ### 10/1/15: Parsing work (v0.2)
 - Not as much work done today as I'd like.
 - As expected, no time yesterday.
-- Found a jQuery function to handle finding the position, so that getAnchors can do its job
+- Found a function to handle finding the position, so that getAnchors can do its job
 - Also got presentNotes for saving/loading.
 This will be borkon because people might put --//-- in their notes.
 I'll probably get some sort of fix for this.
 - May do some more work later today. --